 There are approximately only 70-90 mature birds left on the planet, and a total population of approximately 170.

-Dangers that these birds encounter range from the introduction of cats on the island, which have subsequently turned feral, to something as innocent as cows.
+Dangers that these birds can and do encounter range from the introduction of cats on the island, which have subsequently turned feral, to something as seemingly innocent as cows.

 This is not because the cows themselves are a threat, but because their presence on the island has resulted in the trampling and destruction of vegetation of the breeding ground, which is not all that big.

-It is not only just one island where they can breed, but one specific region of that island.
+It is not only just one island where the albatrosses breed, but one specific region of that island.

 The area is roughly equivalent to 2.7 square miles on which they can reproduce.

-When they were first studied, there were a mere five breeding pairs found, but conservation efforts have helped bolster these numbers up to twenty five pairs – phew!
+When they were first studied, there were a mere five breeding pairs found, but conservation efforts have helped bolster these numbers up to twenty five pairs – still not many at all!